Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Paper Wireframes & Main Flow (Day 6)

-I sketched up an idea for building her form into an "affirmation" so that users can associate their sign up with a desired outcome.
+The client wanted to avoid boring forms in the course sign-up and checkout flow, so I sketched up an idea for building her form into an "affirmation" so that users can associate their sign up with a desired outcome.

 The client loved the idea of collecting name and sign up information by having users fill in the blanks to their own affirmative statement.